terenceltl/gettingAndCleaningData/CodeBook.md

 Some points to note:

 * The variable names conform to the CamelCase convetion starting with a lower case letter
+* A balance was take between the length and the descriptiveness of the variable names
 * Though obvious to some, some explanation of the short form / keywords used in the variable names:
     * time: time domain signals that were captured at a constant rate of 50 Hz
     * freq: frequency domain signals produced by Fast Fourier Transform